Al$_{1-x}$Hf$_{x}$N Thin Films with Enhanced Piezoelectric Responses for GHz Surface Acoustic Wave Devices: Results and Discussion

 Generally, cross-gap hybridization would be expected to lower the energy of the conduction band minimum (CBM) and increase the Born effective charge.
-Indeed, similar hybridization effect and corresponding increases in the Born effective charge have been implicated in enhanced piezoelectric and ferroelectric properties in a range of oxide perovskites \cite{Cohen.1992, Zhong_polarization1994, Ghosez.1998}, thallium halides \cite{Du.2010}, and \ce{LaWN3} \cite{Fang.2017}.
+Indeed, similar hybridization effects and corresponding increases in the Born effective charge have been implicated in enhanced piezoelectric and ferroelectric properties in a range of oxide perovskites \cite{Cohen.1992, Zhong_polarization1994, Ghosez.1998}, thallium halides \cite{Du.2010}, and \ce{LaWN3} \cite{Fang.2017}.
+In case of \ce{Al_{1-x}Sc_{x}N}, however, such hybridization effects have not yet been reported based on XAS measurements, likely because the strong overlap of the N K- and Sc L$_{2,3}$-edges poses a significant challenge for reliable spectroscopic analysis and interpretation.